adilev7/Orderize/README.md

 ## USAGE

+_By the time the project starts running, two users will be created, an admin user and a regular user._

-• Sign in using the exisiting regular user:
+• _Sign in using the exisiting regular user_:
  Email: b@b.com
  Password: 123456

-As a regular user you can:
+_As a regular user you can_:

 - View all the orders and products listed by the admin users, and get down to specifics of each order/product.
 - Mark any order you want as starred and it will be saved as starred the next time you log in.

-• Sign in using the existing admin user:
+• _Sign in using the existing admin user_:
  Email: a@a.com
  Password: 123456

 As an admin user you can also view every order/product and mark an order as starred like a regular user.
 On top of that you can also: - Create, Update and Delete orders/products.

 - Create a new user and give permissions as an admin user or as a regular user.